 - Manage foreign exchange exposure:

-- ASX grain and wool contracts are priced in Australian dollar terms.
+- ASX grain contracts are priced in Australian dollar terms.

 - For Australian users; there is reduced foreign exchange risk.